USDA Community Facility Loan and Grant Program for Solid Waste Infrastructure

 Want to Learn More?

-Jon-Michael Muise, USDA Rural Development Area Director, will be a guest speaker at NRRA's January 12, 2022 Member Operations Marketing (MOM) meeting, which will be held from 9 to 10:30 AM.
-NRRA member communities are encouraged to register to attend the meeting to learn more about the Community Facility Grant program.
+Jon-Michael Muise, USDA Rural Development Area Director, was a guest speaker at NRRA's January 12, 2022 Member Operations Marketing (MOM) meeting.

 This material is based upon work supported under a grant by the Rural Utilities Service, United States Department of Agriculture.
 Any opinions, findings, and conclusions or recommendations expressed in this material are solely the responsibility of the authors and do not necessarily represent the official views of the Rural Utilities Service.
 Rural Community Assistance Partnership, Inc., is an equal opportunity provider and employer.